Haibach, Lower Franconia: Mayor

-Community council
+Municipal council

-The council is made up of 20 council members, counting the mayor.
+The municipal council consists of 20 directly elected council members and the Mayor.

-(as at municipal election held on 2 March 2008)
+The most recent municipal council election was held on 15 March 2020, and the results were as follows:

+In January 2023, three local councilors left the CSU council group and have since formed the new group MfH (Miteinander für Haibach).

 Coat of arms

-The community’s arms might be described thus: Argent a bend wavy gules surmounted by a wheel spoked of six of the first, in chief an oak twig vert in bend, in base three Latin crosses sable in bend.
+The municipality's arms might be described thus: Argent a bend wavy gules surmounted by a wheel spoked of six of the first, in chief an oak twig vert in bend, in base three Latin crosses sable in bend.

 The wavy bend (slanted stripe) stands for the placename ending —bach, which means “brook” in German.
-The oak twig refers to the community’s location in the western Spessart, where there is still an extensive stand of oaks.
+The oak twig refers to the municipality's location in the western Spessart, where there is still an extensive stand of oaks.
 The six-spoked Wheel of Mainz was taken from the arms borne by the Archbishopric and Electorate of Mainz, to whose lordly territory Haibach belonged for centuries.
 The origin and meaning of the three crosses that stand on Bessenbacher Weg in Haibach are no longer known.
 They are a landmark tied with a local legend.

 The arms have been borne since 1966.